derossm/cuda-doom/HACKING.md

 Do not use the GOTO statement.
-{NOTE: unless you have a really good reason, such as DEMONSTRABLE profiled performance increase in extremely hot sections of code and known alternatives fail to approach performance parity}
+{NOTE: unless you have a really good reason, such as DEMONSTRABLE profiled performance increase in extremely hot sections of code and known alternatives fail to approach performance parity; don't use it for no reason like they do in midiproc hell code}

 Use C++-style comments, ie. `//` comments, not `/* ... */` comments.
 I don’t care that this isn’t standard ANSI C.
 {STRONGLY DISAGREE: use `/* ... */` for multi-line comments and `//` for single-line comments}